safe-global/safe-infrastructure/README.md

 cp .env.sample .env
 ```

-Simply, edit your `.env` and set `RPC_NODE_URL` to the chain you want the services running agains. **Important Note:** Only L2 safes are supported in the setup provided.
+Simply, edit your `.env` and set `RPC_NODE_URL` to the chain you want the services running against.
+**Important Note:** Only L2 safes are supported in the setup provided.
 Change this at your own risk.

 ### Step 2: Setup djando superusers